 The first illustrates how one person can have the physical and nonphysical and yet remain one person.
 We humans are soul and matter.

 My body moves and types these words—my fingers and hands (material) type them, but the mind (immaterial) is also involved.
 I don’t say that my fingers had nothing to do with it, or my mind typed it.
 Instead we simply affirm that I did that.
 Matter and soul did this together, but they are distinct.
 Yet one person—body and soul—did it.

 As Renewal theologian J. Rodman William insightfully says, “One possible help in understanding this paradox [of two natures in one person] is to reflect on the operation of God’s grace in a Christian’s life” (vol. 1, p.
 344).
 2 Pet.
 1:4 says that we “partake of the divine nature.”
 So now the born-again believer has two natures—human and (partly) divine.

 Of course the illustration is imperfect (Millard Erickson notes its limitations, p.
 669), because our human nature is tainted with sin, and we received a divine nature at one point in time.
-Jesus, on the other hand, never received his fully divine nature, for he always had in eternity past.
+Jesus, on the other hand, never received his fully divine nature, for he always had it in eternity past.
 And his human nature was not tainted with sin.
-But it illustrates two natures living in one person—you.
+But it illustrates two natures (human and partly divine) living in one person—you.